unihackhq/handbook/docs/melbourne/event-information/participants.md

 Furthermore, we ask that you do not bring strong-smelling or pungent food to the venue.
 Please also ensure that any containers that you bring are clearly labelled with your name.

 ## Social Media and Photography

-We strongly encourage everyone to post messages and images on social media during UNIHACK 2017.
-We ask that you use the hashtag #UNIHACK2017.
+We strongly encourage everyone to post messages and images on social media during UNIHACK 2018.
+We ask that you use the hashtag #UNIHACK2018.
 Please respect people’s wishes if they do not wish to be photographed.

-## Ticket Sales

-If you are no longer able to participate at UNIHACK Melbourne 2017, we recommend that you join the Facebook group [UNIHACKers](https://facebook.com/groups/unihackers) to create a post advertising your tickets.
-This is the page that we redirect members of our ticket waitlist to, meaning that you are more likely to find a buyer there than anywhere else.